Victim Offender Dialogue FAQs for SURVIVORS

 Experience in corrections-based Victim Services has shown that many survivors do not want to receive an uninvited apology from the offender.
 Reasons for this vary, but among the most common is their belief that the offender cannot possibly know what he is apologizing for, since he has not lived with the victimization and devastation and its aftermath.
 On the other hand, many victims/survivors do want to know if the offender in their case feels anything about what he did.
 The Victim Service offices in some states maintain “offender accountability” or “offender apology” letter files, in case the offender does make an attempt to write something like this.
 Some of these letters are sincere and heartfelt and some are thinly-disguised attempts to be self-serving or even manipulative.
 This is another reason facilitated VOD can be helpful, because preparation with a trained facilitator enables the offender to begin to better understand the effects and impacts of what he did.

-I know where the offender in my case is incarcerated?
+I know where the offender in my case is incarcerated, and I definitely don’t want anyone to “coach” him about what to say.
 Why couldn’t I just go see him?

-In some states, it’s possible to do this, but it can be an emotionally dangerous thing to do.
-In most states, if you are registered or certified with the DOC office of Victim Services, or otherwise known as a victim/survivor in the crime the offender is incarcerated for, and the offender attempts to put you on his visitation list, you would likely not be allowed to visit at all.
+In some states, it’s possible to do this, but it can be emotionally dangerous.
+In most states, if you are registered or certified with the DOC office of Victim Services, or otherwise known as a victim/survivor in the crime the offender is incarcerated for, and even if the offender agrees to put you on his visitation list, you would likely not be allowed to visit at all.
 This is for the safety and protection of both the victim/survivor and the offender, and the policy comes from tragic experience.
-There are a few survivors who have managed to get on visitation lists without the facilities’ catching this ahead of time, but it is risky in many ways.
-Facilitators who are properly trained, and who are experienced in this work, play a critical role in preparing the offender to begin to receive and understand what the victim/survivor has to say.
-At the same time, the facilitator plays a crucial role in helping the survivor to give full voice to everything that needs and deserves to be said.
-It might appear to be very simple to you, at the outset, but the potential for misunderstanding and failed expectations – to say nothing of the potential for emotional re-wounding – is enormous.
-Conversations between victims/survivors and offenders in crimes of severe violence require and deserve considerable and careful preparation beforehand, to ensure that each person is truly ready to deal with the many deep and complex feelings that will arise in the conversation.
+There are some survivors who have managed to get on visitation lists without the facilities’ catching this ahead of time, but it is risky in many ways.
+Properly trained and experienced facilitators play a vital role in helping the survivor give full voice to all that they need and deserve to say.
+They also play a critical role in preparing the offender to begin to receive and understand what the survivor has to say.
+But facilitators should never “coach” offenders about what to say.
+They do often have to help offenders understand how not to say something in a way that could cause the survivor to suddenly stop the conversation altogether — because of the offender’s failure to comprehend the effects of putting something tactlessly.
+The potential for misunderstandings and failed expectations — to say nothing of the potential for emotional re-wounding — is enormous.
+So conversations between survivors and offenders in crimes of severe violence require and deserve considerable and careful preparation beforehand, to ensure that each person is truly ready to deal with the many deep and complex feelings that will arise in the conversation.
 Doing this without a trained facilitator is akin to pursuing a legal case without an attorney.
-It can be done, but the result will almost always be a bitter disappointment.
+It could be done, but the result will almost always be an unnecessarily bitter disappointment.

 What if I don’t want to have a “Dialogue?”
 What if I just want to tell the offender some things?